PhD in Rehabilitation Sciences

 • Minimum Semester Hours Required 96 hours from the baccalaureate.

-• Course Work Only 400- and 500-level courses can be applied to the degree.
+• Course Work Students entering with a graduate or professional degree may be allowed to apply up to 32 semester hours toward their PhD.
+Only 400- and 500-level courses can be applied to this degree.
 Excluding dissertation hours, credit toward a graduate degree is only given for courses in which a student received a grade of A, B, C, CR, or S. Students must earn at least 32 hours using the 599 rubric (PhD Thesis Research).
-Each student will have an advisor chosen from the faculty of the program who will serve as chair for the dissertation committee.
+Each student will have a primary advisor from the faculty of the program.
+This faculty advisor will mentor the student to complete any remaining core, selective, and elective coursework, and this faculty member will serve as chair for the student's dissertation committee.

 Required Courses